For many Windows 10 users, the new operating system (OS) is becoming a source to exercise their patience.

 Certain issues like the crashing of Windows Store app or the syncing problem with Windows 10 Mail are frustrating, but there is very little you can do about it other than voicing your concern on public forums and waiting for Microsoft to offer solutions.
 For issues that depend on your computer’s configuration, we have certain workaround tips that can ease your pain to a certain extent.

 It’s great that Windows 10 comes up with a built-in antivirus – the Windows Defender – that offers a baseline protection against malware attacks.
 Initially offered as a free software download with previous Windows OS, Microsoft has now made it a default program for Windows 10.
 But the problem lies in its antivirus capabilities which, according to AV-Test labs, earned low scores for protection against viruses – only 0.5 out of 6.

 We hope that Microsoft will work towards improving the Window Defender as a powerful tool for the future, but for now, users should not rely on it as a sole guard against harmful processes.
 We recommend getting a Windows 10-compatible antivirus that does a better job at keeping problems at bay.
-Comodo Antivirus for Windows 10 is a free product and covers most of the security lapses that the Windows Defender isn’t able to.
+Comodo Antivirus for Windows 10 is a cheap product available at $7.99/yr and covers all of the security lapses that the Windows Defender isn’t able to do.

 Tame the Troubling Trackpad

 We love how you can swipe three fingers on your touchpad in Windows 10 and bring Cortana to life, among other advanced gestures.
 But on the flip side, many Windows 10 users have publicly outcried the whimsical inaccuracy of trackpad navigation caused by the upgrade.
 Power users speculate that a big part of this might have to do with the trackpad drivers’ incompatibility that is specific to computer manufacturers.
 Here are a few ways to deal with the trackpad woes: